 What we like:

-- Great daily-use knife.
-It sharpens well, hones well, and I’m not concerned about it getting abused with acid foods or too much water.
+- Great for daily use.
+It sharpens and hones well, and I’m not concerned about it getting abused with acid foods or too much water.

 - Great value per dollar.

 - Comfortable handle